Salesforce Date Range Formula

 )

-• The delivery tracking status is set to Delivered.
+• The delivery tracking status is now set to ‘Delivered’.

 • The payment date is on or after the delivery date.